galaxyproject/training-material/topics/admin/tutorials/k8s-managing-galaxy/tutorial.md

 >    ```
 >    {% endraw %}
 >
-> 3. Notice how k8s immediately starts a new pod to replace the failed one,
+> 3. Notice how Kubernetes immediately starts a new pod to replace the failed one,
 >    bringing the environment back to the desired state.
 Take a look at the
 >    liveness probe defined for the galaxy web container in your helm chart
->    source code (templates/deployment_web.yaml).
+>    source code (`templates/deployment_web.yaml`).
 >
 {: .hands_on}